oracle/docker-images/CONTRIBUTING.md

 ## Pull Request Process
 1. Fork this repository
-2. Create a branch in your fork to implement the changes.
+1. Create a branch in your fork to implement the changes.
 We recommend using the issue number as part of your branch name, e.g. `1234-fixes`
-3. Ensure that any documentation is updated with the changes that are required by your fix.
+1. Ensure that any documentation is updated with the changes that are required by your fix.
+1. Ensure that any samples are updated if the base image has been changed.
-4. Submit the pull request. *Do not leave the pull request blank*.
+1. Submit the pull request. *Do not leave the pull request blank*.
 Explain exactly what your changes are meant to do and provide simple steps on how to validate your changes.
 We will assign the pull request to 2-3 people for review before it is merged.